 When the employee applies for his/her pension (at retirement) he or she should notify the GIC.

 Advise the employee that he/she has two health and life options under Deferred Retirement:

-- Keep basic life insurance, paying 100% of the premium as a deferred retiree.
+- Keep Basic Life insurance, paying 100% of the premium as a deferred retiree.
 Get health coverage elsewhere until retirement.
-Resume GIC health coverage at retirement.
-At retirement, the Commonwealth will contribute the prevailing contribution percentage for retirees.

-Procedure: Instruct the employee to check the deferred retirement block on the Insurance Enrollment and Change Form (Form-1), checking basic life insurance and signing it before sending it to the GIC.
+Procedure: Instruct the employee to check the deferred retirement block on the Employment Status Change Form (Form-1A), checking Basic Life insurance and signing it before sending it to the GIC.

-Procedure: Instruct the employee to check the deferred retiree block on Insurance Enrollment and Change Form (Form-1), indicate his/her life and health selection and sign it before sending it to the GIC.
+Procedure: Instruct the employee to check the deferred retiree block on Employment Status Change Form (Form-1A), indicate his/her life and health selection and sign it before sending it to the GIC.

 For the other alternatives, see the benefits, drawbacks, and procedures for NOT ELIGIBLE FOR RETIREMENT.